-We also supported the response to the 2019 Whakaari/White Island eruption and the COVID-19 coronavirus pandemic.
+We also supported the response to the 2019 Whakaari/White Island eruption and continue to support the COVID-19 coronavirus pandemic.

-Watch part one of Shirley Horrocks’ independent two-part series on science advice in emergencies.
+Watch Shirley Horrocks’ independent two-part series on science advice in emergencies.
 Part one is about the COVID-19 pandemic response and part two is about the Whakaari/White Island eruption, and part three returns to COVID-19, with a focus on whole genome sequencing.